animotionjs/motion/README.md

 ## What Is Motion?

 Motion is a simple Svelte animation library.
-Instead of being limited to animating CSS properties using a JavaScript animation library, or the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), it uses values over time to animate any property.
+Instead of being limited to animating CSS properties using a JavaScript animation library, or the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), it uses values that change over time, to animate any property.

 ## Installation